liguiping030715/rel-hide-fl/README.md

-# Relation-Hiding Secure Aggregation for Federated Learning
+# Cross-Material Unlinkability in Secure Aggregation for Federated Learning: An RLWE-Based Material-Separation Paradigm

 This repository contains the artifact code for the paper:

-**Relation-Hiding Secure Aggregation for Federated Learning: An RLWE-Based Material-Separation Paradigm**
+**Cross-Material Unlinkability in Secure Aggregation for Federated Learning: An RLWE-Based Material-Separation Paradigm**

 The artifact is organized around the paper rather than as a general-purpose software library.
 It exposes the three layers that the paper relies on: